Megaemce/AnnoyScript/posts/Web workers with React and TypeScript.md

 ````
 The `new CustomWorker(someURL)` constructor will fail with the same issue as before.

-The simplest solution is to use the one-liner for your project, and if you really need to pass the URL as a variable, you can use a trick that I learned while trying to fix another Worker's issue.
+The simplest solution is to use a one-liner for your project or a workaround where the worker's code is written in JavaScript (which does not cause a MIME type issue).
+If you really need to pass the URL as a variable, or build worker with TypeScript, you can use a trick that I learned while trying to fix another worker issue.

 ## The ugly 🥸
 While happy about my nitro-speed worker approach, I published the project on Vercel.
 Then, the nightmare of every engineer occurred — it works locally (almost) perfectly, but stutters in production.
 A quick comparison between the two versions shows a major flaw: the workers are now working sequentially!
 Somehow, the parallelism disappears[^2].
 What took 243ms on localhost now takes 1.32s in production[^3].